harrywykman/pisticci_farm_project_documentation/pisticci_project_handover_manual.md

  3. Spray the bags with water if they appear very dry.
  4. Leave in fruiting room until harvestable mushrooms develop.
  5. Harvest fruiting bodies by twisting off the mature cluster (make sure to do this before the mushrooms release their spores to reduce the chance of creating unsafe conditions in the fruiting room).

-#### Controlled Environments Using Open Source Software and Inexpensive Microcontrollers and DIY Electronics

-### The Process

 ## Suppliers